 Amidst the constant hustle and bustle at Tesla, we strive to improve our balance, specifically within the core digital products team.
 What balance exactly?
 Gosh, everything!
 Adding new projects and people is a constant part of our growth.
 Moreover, we're a global company that has a physical presence in the US, Europe, Asia, as well as Mexico, and our core team spans and supports all these regions.

 Manny's technical capacity for software development is unquestioned, but what really sets him apart is his empathy and his personal approach to work where he specializes in harvesting a team energy unrivaled in the IT world as far as I'm concerned.

-Staff Software Engineer at Tesla
+Software Engineering Manager at Tesla

 While striving to balance work priorities with extreme focus, I make it a personal top priority to help foster and sustain a healthy team culture.
 I won't lie, it's not always easy to champion this initiative in the Silicon Valley way-of-life, but, for me, it's worth it and necessary.
 Without a healthy team culture, we can't be sustainably successful as a team or as a company, and we can't be sustainably successful as individuals at work or at home.

 Manny has been a servant leader for the many years that I’ve known him: kind above all else, thoughtful of his peers and creative in his approach to problem solving.

 What are the foundational characteristics of a healthy team culture?
 Well, collectively, I believe we need to trust and respect each other, and feel safe in order to aspire to reach our full selves and potential.
 Absent these things in a team, it's pretty dang hard, if not impossible, to be 100% successful, repeatedly, as individuals or as a team.
 This requires, among other things, leaders, well, leading by example.

 Manny is adaptable and a leader.
 This combination enables him to effectively navigate his team and business partners through evolving business requirements.